California's 10th congressional district

-California's 10th congressional district is a congressional district in the U.S. state of California.
-Currently, the 10th district encompasses parts of the eastern San Francisco Bay Area.
+California's 10th congressional district is a congressional district in the San Francisco Bay Area U.S. state of California.
 It is currently represented by Democrat Mark DeSaulnier.

+Since redistricting in 2022, the 10th district is mostly in Contra Costa County with a small portion in Alameda County.
+It includes the cities of Concord, Walnut Creek, Danville, San Ramon, Brentwood, and southern Antioch in Contra Costa County, and eastern Dublin in Alameda County.
+It was essentially the successor of the old 11th district.

 The district previously included all of Stanislaus County and part of San Joaquin County.
 It was centered on Modesto.
 Cities in the district included Oakdale, Manteca, Modesto, Tracy, and Turlock.

-Redistricting before the 2022 elections moved the district to the San Francisco Bay Area.
-It includes the cities of Concord, Walnut Creek, Danville, San Ramon, Brentwood, and southern Antioch in Contra Costa County, and eastern Dublin in Alameda County.
-It was essentially the successor of the old 11th district.

 History

 Until 2012

 Prior to redistricting by the California Citizens Redistricting Commission going into effect in 2012, the 10th district stretched from Livermore to Dixon and the outskirts of Vacaville.
 It consisted of portions of Alameda, Contra Costa, Sacramento, and Solano Counties.Following redistricting in 1992, the 10th district was based in the East Bay, and included parts of Alameda and Contra Costa counties.
 It received national attention in 1996 when Democrat Ellen Tauscher defeated incumbent Republican Bill Baker in what was considered an upset.

 In the 2002 redistricting of California, all seats were made safe for the parties of incumbent officeholders.
 The district boundaries were extended to include parts of Solano County, southwestern Sacramento County, eastern Contra Costa County and El Cerrito in western Contra Costa County.
 Although much of the suburban Tri-Valley region was shifted to the 11th congressional district, the city of Livermore remained in the 10th at Tauscher's request (as a member of the U.S. House Committee on Energy and Commerce, she had some oversight responsibilities over the U.S. Department of Energy, and hence indirectly of Lawrence Livermore National Laboratory).

 On June 26, 2009, Tauscher resigned her seat to be sworn in as Undersecretary of State for Arms Control and International Security.
 In the ensuing special election held on November 3, 2009, former Democratic Lieutenant Governor John Garamendi won the seat over Republican David Harmer 53.0% to 42.7%.
 Immediately following redistricting, Garamendi successfully ran for re-election in California's 3rd congressional district, which shares many municipalities with the 2002 version of the 10th district (e.g. Vacaville and Fairfield), but lies significantly northwest of the current 10th district.